ingenuity-build/testnets/README.md

 Please be advised that the completion of a KYC process is necessary to be able to receive rewards.
 Instructions on how to complete the KYC process will be added during the coming days.

+## Peers and Seeds

+Peers and Seeds can be found [here](/killerqueen/PEERS_SEEDS.md).
+Please add your nodes to this list through a PR.

 ## Docs

 ~~[Create a Genesis Transaction](/killerqueen/GENESIS.md)~~ (no longer relevant)